 The challenge with stimulant medicines is how to deliver an effective dose over a desirable period of time.
 When Ritalin was first used to treat ADHD in 1961, it was with a kindergartener or a first-grader in mind.
 It lasted three or four hours.
 But kindergarteners now have homework, and the older kids get, the longer they need to stay focused to succeed in school and get along with their friends and family.
 So technology has been developed to make the medication release gradually, peaking at the desired time, so users don’t have to remember to take pills multiple times a day.

-On the methylphenidate side is Ritalin, the granddaddy of them all, and other forms of methylphenidate that have been engineered to release optimally over a particular period of time.
+Other forms of methylphenidate that have been engineered to release optimally over a longer period of time.

 Concerta has two compartments of the drug, 30% in the first, and 70% in the second.
 This is called an “ascending dose,” and it is designed to offset a decline in the impact of the medication that can occur the second half of the day.
 But for some kids, it might be too long.

 There are also capsules filled with medication in beads.
-What’s good about these is that for kids who can’t swallow pills, you can open up the capsule and sprinkle it on a spoonful of applesauce.
+What’s good about these is that for kids who can’t swallow pills, you can open up the capsule and sprinkle it on a spoonful of applesauce, yogurt or Nutella.

 One of the beaded forms is Metadate CD, which lasts about six to eight hours.
 It has two kinds of beads in it, also in an “ascending dose”—30% are quick release, to work the first four hours, and 70% slow release, for the latter four hours.